Who am I?

 I had to restart my life.
 But how?

-What was I going to do?
 About a year later, my nerves started to rebuild their myelin sheaths and the pain started to recede.
 I went back to college.
 What could I do to work in a quiet environment?
 Become a librarian?
 An archivist?
 Maybe that might work?
 I started teaching myself how to use my right hand and hold a paintbrush again.
-Finally, I started painting and sculpting again.
+Finally, I started painting and sculpting and art became my solace.

 While working on my degree, I got a part-time job in the Adaptive Technology Center at my university.
 There, I met other students living with disabilities.
 I met all kinds of people.
 People of different ethnicities, ages, and genders.
 I met students who were living with blindness.
-I worked with veterans, people who had been in accidents, people born with accessibility needs.
+I worked with veterans, people who had been in accidents, people born with accessibility needs and needed guide dogs.
 We all helped each other.
 The ATC made me feel welcomed.

 But many of my friends could not see my art.